YimingQiao/Blitzcrank/README.md

 that this scalar conditional-model adapter now has those throughput numbers.

 Install Rust 1.88+, GCC/Clang and CMake 3.20+.
-Obtain the dependency revision named by `BLITZCRANK_DELAYED_CODING_REVISION` in the top-level CMake file; it may be a local development checkpoint until pushed.
+Obtain the dependency revision named by `BLITZCRANK_DELAYED_CODING_REVISION` in the top-level CMake file from the published Delayed Coding repository.
 Nothing is downloaded by CMake.

 ```sh
 cmake -S . -B build-rust -DCMAKE_BUILD_TYPE=Release \